-For security purposes, avoid setting up WordPress sites with the username “admin”.
+For online security purposes, never set up a WordPress site using the user name “admin”.

-This is the default installation username for WordPress and one of the first things hackers will test with a WordPress web site.
+This is the default installation user name for WordPress and one of the first things hackers look for in WordPress.

-How To Change Your WP Username From Admin To Another Username
+How To Change Your WordPress Username From Admin To Another User Name

-By default, with a new WordPress installation, the first registered user is the admin of the site.
+By default, in all new WordPress sites, the first user is usually the admin.

-The default WordPress user name admin is not recommended, as it can out your site at risk of being hacked …
+Having the default WordPress user name admin is not recommended, as it can out your site at risk of being attacked by hackers and bots …

-There are a number of ways to view your user name details inside your admin area:
+There are a number of ways to view your username details inside your backend admin area:

-Or, select Edit My Profile from the “Howdy, User” drop-down menu near the top-right hand corner of your screen …
+Or, select Edit My Profile from the “Howdy, User” drop down menu near the top-right hand corner of your admin area …

-You can also access your “Profile” screen by selecting Users > Your Profile from your Dashboard side menu.
+You can also visit your “Profile” section by selecting Users > Your Profile from the admin menu.

-You will see when you get into your Profile area that your user name cannot be changed from your site admin section …
+You will discover when you get into the Profile page that you can’t change user names inside the administration section …

 Change Admin Username By Creating A New Admin User

-If your user name is “admin,” here’s the easiest way to change your username without going into your server:
+If your WordPress username is “admin,” here’s the easiest way to change this without going into your server and editing WordPress database:

-Next, create a different user name, and assign your new user the role of “Administrator”.
-Remember to save your changes to update your settings …
+Next, create a new user name, and assign your new user the role of “Administrator”.
+Remember to save your changes in order to update your settings …

 Log out of your WordPress admin area …